jcfranco/dev-summit-2019-customizing-widgets/slides/index.md

 ---

-# Theme Smart
+# Goals: Theme Smart

 - Avoid adding additional CSS selectors
 - Instead, use Sass to your advantage

-Let's look at how the core theme is structured<!-- .element: class="fragment" data-fragment-index="1" -->
+Let's look at how the core theme is structured

 ---